umutyorulmaz/bifold-wallet-dc/DEVELOPER.md

 # Developers Guide

-The following document is intended to help developers get started with the Bifold project.
+The following document is intended to help developers get started with the DigiCred VC Wallet project.
 It includes information on how to set up your development environment, build the project, and run the app in an emulator.

 # Project Overview

-The Aries Mobile Agent React Native (Bifold) is a user-friendly mobile agent that is built with React Native and uses Credo to exchange verifiable credentials with other agents.
-While Credo handles the heavy lifting of verifiable credential work, Bifold focuses on user experience and interactions with these credentials.
+The Aries Mobile Agent React Native (DigiCred VC Wallet) is a user-friendly mobile agent that is built with React Native and uses Credo to exchange verifiable credentials with other agents.
+While Credo handles the heavy lifting of verifiable credential work, DigiCred VC Wallet focuses on user experience and interactions with these credentials.

 Key points to note:

-- Bifold uses the Credo library, which in turn uses these Rust libraries.
+- DigiCred VC Wallet uses the Credo library, which in turn uses these Rust libraries.
 - Credo uses the HTTP protocol to communicate with Aries agents and WebSockets for messaging via a mediator.
-- Bifold relies on a mediator because mobile devices don't have a fixed IP address and often don't accept inbound network connections.
-The mediator, a service that runs on a server with a fixed IP address, relays messages between an agent and Bifold.
-The mediator is configured within the Bifold app.
+- DigiCred VC Wallet relies on a mediator because mobile devices don't have a fixed IP address and often don't accept inbound network connections.
+The mediator, a service that runs on a server with a fixed IP address, relays messages between an agent and DigiCred VC Wallet.
+The mediator is configured within the DigiCred VC Wallet app.

 ## Setup

-The setup for Bifold is similar to other React Native projects.
+The setup for DigiCred VC Wallet is similar to other React Native projects.
 The following sections will walk you through the process of setting up your development environment, installing dependencies, and running the app in an emulator.

 ### Prerequisites